evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md

     lock box = get:false()

 Locks represent a rather [big topic](../../../Components/Locks.md) but, for now, this will do what we want.
 The above command will lock the box so no one can lift it &mdash; with one exception.
 Remember that superusers override all locks and will pick it up anyway.
-Make sure you are quelling your superuser powers, and now try to get the box now:
+Make sure you are quelling your superuser powers, and try to get it again:

     > get box
     You can't get that.